kir1906/IT496_Phoneix_3/README.md

 <h3>Problem Description : </h3>
 <p>Predicting the batsman who will score most runs and hit most fours in the tournament.</p>
 <b>Dataset</b>:<p> Dataset is scrapped from the <a href='https://www.espncricinfo.com/'>espncricinfo</a> website. </p>
+<p>In this task, we have used the Deep Neural Network to predict the outcome of the ICC Cricket World Cup 2023.
+We've also used techniques like hyperparameter tuning to improve the performance of the model.</p>

 <b> Dataset description of Player_ODIwise : </b>
 <ol>
 <li>Player: Name of the cricket player.
 </li>